ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part5_tools_for_LLM_apps.md

 ## Types of LLM Applications

-LLM applications are gaining momentum, with an increasing number of startups and companies integrating them into their operations for various purposes.
-These applications can be categorized into three main types, based on how LLMs are utilized
+LLM applications are rapidly expanding, with companies adopting them in three main ways:

-1. **Custom Model Adaptation**: This encompasses both the development of custom models from scratch and fine-tuning pre-existing models.
-While custom model development demands skilled ML scientists and substantial resources, fine-tuning involves updating pre-trained models with additional data.
-Though fine-tuning is increasingly accessible due to open-source innovations, it still requires a sophisticated team and may result in unintended consequences.
-Despite its challenges, both approaches are witnessing rapid adoption across industries.
+1. **Custom Model Adaptation** – Involves building models from scratch or fine-tuning existing ones.
+Though powerful, it requires significant expertise and resources.

-2. **RAG based Applications**: The Retrieval Augmented Generation (RAG) method, likely the simplest and most widely adopted approach currently, utilizes a foundational model supplemented with contextual information.
-This involves retrieving embeddings, which represent words or phrases in a multidimensional vector space, from dedicated vector databases.
-Through the conversion of unstructured data into embeddings and their storage in these databases, RAG enables efficient retrieval of pertinent context during queries.
-This facilitates natural language comprehension and timely insights extraction without the need for extensive model customization or training.
-A notable advantage of RAG is its ability to bypass traditional model limitations like context window constraints.
-Moreover, it offers cost-effectiveness and scalability, catering to diverse developers and organizations.
-Furthermore, by harnessing embeddings retrieval, RAG effectively addresses concerns regarding data currency and seamlessly integrates into various applications and systems.
+2. **RAG-Based Applications** – The most common and accessible method, Retrieval-Augmented Generation (RAG) uses pre-trained models and enriches them with relevant external data retrieved from vector databases.
+It's scalable, cost-effective, and addresses limitations like context window size, making it ideal for many real-world applications.

 ## Types of Tools